FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Log receipt

 - `type`: `Log`.
-- `id`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context. `null` otherwise.
+- `id`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context if in an internal context. `null` otherwise.
 - `val0`: Decimal string representation of a 64-bit unsigned integer; value of register `$rA`.
 - `val1`: Decimal string representation of a 64-bit unsigned integer; value of register `$rB`.
 - `val2`: Decimal string representation of a 64-bit unsigned integer; value of register `$rC`.